Syntax

 align_h = AlignH/Left

-Stack object is created, then AlignH/Left is assigned to the align_h field, then margin and text_block are added to the items list.
+Expression creates a new Stack object, assigns AlignH/Left to the align_h field, adds margin and text_block to the items list, invokes the set_fixed_width method.

 stack